survivejs/react-book/manuscript/getting-started.md

 ## Setting Up Your First Project

-Yeah, Webpack is one of those tools that depends on Node.js.
-What's up with tools these days?
-Anyway, head to http://nodejs.org/ and get it installed unless you have done so already.
+Webpack is one of those tools that depends on Node.js.
+Head to http://nodejs.org/ and get it installed unless you have done so already.
 You should have `npm` available at your terminal.
 Once you are done, continue.

 Next you should set a directory for your project, navigate there, hit `npm init` and fill in some details.
 Here are the commands in detail: